Kathleen S Craft Foundation

 How to Apply

-All grants are made at the discretion of the trustees to organizations they have identified through their own networks and priorities.
+All grants are made at the discretion of the trustees to organisations they have identified through their own networks and priorities.
 There is no application portal, no deadline schedule, and no formal application materials available.

 Getting on Their Radar